kennethleungty/Web-Scraping-Walkthrough-HCP-Info/README.md

 Before downloading the Chromium ChromeDriver, do check your Chrome version here: https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have
 Once done, proceed over to this link to download the corresponding ChromeDriver version for your Chrome: https://chromedriver.chromium.org/downloads

-A host of Selenium functions allows for step-by-step interactions with a webpage and assess the response of a browser to various changes.
-This is exceptionally useful since the MOH website can be tricky to navigate if we are to scrape the contents.

 The details of my experimentation and implementation are described in the Jupyter notebook.